datasciencecampus/syn-data-gen/README.md

 minimal inputs and parameter tweaking from the user.

 The purpose of this notebook is to:

-Produce Synthetic data  with differential privacy Ensuring method can synthesise categorical variables One of the method (correlated attributed mode) is based on Bayesian Analysis Currently being developed for use by GAD/DfE
+Produce Synthetic data  with differential privacy

+Ensuring method can synthesise categorical variables (which was a bottleneck for GAN)

+One of the method (correlated attributed mode) is based on Bayesian Analysis

+Currently being developed for use by GAD/DfE

-Initial run performed on dummy dataset provided by GAD was deemed fit for purpose by GAD They will use the code and feed in with their findings The code will also be used for generating synthetic data for research and analysis for PhD students
+Initial run performed on dummy dataset provided by GAD was deemed fit for purpose by GAD

+They will use the code and feed in with their findings

+The code will also be used for generating synthetic data for research and analysis for PhD students

 This notebook is based on the work DataSynthesizer: Privacy-Preserving Synthetic Datasets